Particular/docs.particular.net/nservicebus/transactional-session/index.md

 However, there are scenarios where this approach is not feasible:

 * Existing applications are likely to have non-trivial processing logic in controllers.
 Moving it all into dedicated message handlers requires significant effort.
-* Existing logic in the controller may assume specific side effects to occur within the scope of the request, e.g., validation, notifications, or error handling.
-The logic may, therefore, not be ready to fully embrace the asynchronous and fire&forget nature of offloading work into message handlers.
+* Processing logic in the controller may assume specific side effects to occur within the scope of the request, e.g., validation, notifications, or error handling.
+The logic may, therefore, not be ready for the asynchronous, fire-and-forget approach required when offloading work into message handlers.
 * There may be other scenarios in which it's not feasible to delay the database operation.

 The `TransactionalSession`, when combined with [Outbox](/nservicebus/outbox), solves this problem for messages sent and/or published outside the context of a message handler.